 - Daily activities follow a regular pattern so that the child can feel secure knowing what to expect and when to expect it.
-Our Educators use the How Does Learning Happen? document to guide their programming to ensure children experience inquiry based opportunities for learning through play. - Children learn through play; therefore the centre offers a varied and stimulating program that includes gross motor activities, sensory experiences, dramatic play, creative art activities as well as puzzles, games, literacy and numeracy activities, music and rhythm, nature walks, supervised field trips, and outdoor play.
+Our Educators use the How Does Learning Happen? document to guide their programming to ensure children experience inquiry-based opportunities for learning through play. - Children learn through play; therefore, the centre offers a varied and stimulating program that includes gross motor activities, sensory experiences, dramatic play, creative art activities as well as puzzles, games, literacy and numeracy activities, music and rhythm, nature walks, supervised field trips, and outdoor play.
 Children are given the freedom to explore through activities based on their interests and curiosity. - These activities provide unlimited possibilities to inquire, construct, create, imagine, discover and work out small problems.
 The thrill of satisfaction from such achievements gives the child confidence to try new and more difficult tasks and thus paves the way for formal learning. - The children are taken outside daily, weather permitting.
 They receive a full lunch prepared from a menu, which is based on the revised Canada Food Guide.
 A snack consisting of foods such as vegetables, fruit, crackers and cheese, milk and water is served morning and afternoon.
 Menus are posted at each centre.
 All children nap or rest for at least one hour in the afternoon in accordance with the Child Care and Early Years Act. - The Nipissing Developmental Screening Tool is a developmental tool our Educators use to monitor each child's development.
 This tool supports our Educators to provide program planning that will meet the needs of all children in the program promoting growth and development in all areas of development: cognitive, vision, hearing, speech, language, communication, gross motor, fine motor, social/emotional and self-help.
 The Nipissing will be completed with your child in the fall and spring each year.
 You will be notified if the Educators feel your child may need extra support in a certain area and you will also be provided with the tool to complete with your child at home.
 At any time if you wish to discuss your child's development with his/her Educator, please contact the centre supervisor and time will be made for you to talk with the Educator outside of the classroom. - The actual program plan is subject to change, depending on the particular needs and interests of any one group at any time.
 The programs are posted on a bulletin board in each room and parents are welcomed and encouraged to look them over and familiarize themselves with their child's daily activities.
-Our Educators communicate daily through an app called HiMama.
-Parents are provided with the information necessary to create a HiMama account to use this system with us. - Our centre uses the HiMama App as a way of communication with families.
+Our Educators communicate daily through an app called Lillio (formally HiMama).
+Parents are provided with the information necessary to create a Lillio account to use this system with us. - Our centre uses the Lillio App as a way of communication with families.
 Educators will upload pictures of the children throughout the day, send messages about special events and supplies needed.
-We will also tell you about food, toileting, and developmental competencies your child is achieving while at our centres.
+We will also tell you about food, toileting, and developmental competencies your child is achieving while at our centres. - Field Trips: The children are occasionally taken on special outings.
+Your child's Educator will announce the trip in advance.
+Parents are welcome to participate in the field trips as an Educator-helper.
+You will be advised of any outing other than neighbourhood walks and you will be requested to sign a permission form.